Shopify/quilt/documentation/testing-exported-typescript-types.md

-# Testing exported typescript types
+# Testing exported TypeScript types

 ## Setting up tsd tests

-We use [tsd](https://github.com/SamVerschueren/tsd). to test typescript types.
-In order to enable testing for your project, just add a directory `test-d` to the package root (packages/<your-package>/test-d).
-In this directory you can add files to assert on types.
+We use [jest-runner-tsd](https://github.com/jest-community/jest-runner-tsd) to test TypeScript types.
+Type test filenames end in `.test-d.ts` (similar to how `.test.ts` is used to denote runtime tests).
+Create a `test-d` folder in a package and populate it with your `.test-d.ts` test files.

 Example:

 ```
 📂 packages
 ├─ 📂 useful-types
-├── 📂 build
-│   └── 📂 ts
-│       └── types.d.ts (built typings file)
-├──── 📂 src
+├──── 📂 src (source code)
+│     ├── create.ts
-│     ├── Something.ts (source code)
+│     ├── index.ts
+│     └── types.ts
+├──── 📂 tests (runtime tests)
-│     └── Something.ts
+│     └── create.test.ts
-└──── 📂 test-d
+└──── 📂 test-d (typescript definition tests)
-      ├── Something.test-d.ts (typescript tests)
-      └── Something.test-d.ts
+      └── types.test-d.ts
 ```

-The `test-d.ts` extension disables eslint errors without making them match jest test files.
+Type tests are ran as part of the standard `yarn test` jest execution.

 ## Useful tests